Self-Supervised Graph Representation Learning for Neuronal Morphologies: GraphDINO

-\textsc{DINO} is a self-supervised model for learning latent representations of images, that can then be used to perform image classification or other downstream tasks. \textsc{DINO} consists of a student network $g_{\theta_s}$ and a teacher network $g_{\theta_t}$.
-Both have the same backbone architecture, namely a transformer.
-During training, the student and the teacher network receive two random transformations of an input image.
-The output of both networks $z \in \mathbb{R}^{B \times D}$ is normalized with a softmax with different temperatures over the feature dimension $D$.
-In the case of the teacher network, previous to applying the softmax, a centering with the mean over the batch is performed.
-Only the weights $\theta_s$ of the student network are optimized using gradient descent, while the weights of the teacher network $\theta_t$ are updated using an exponential moving average (ema) of the student weights.
-The latent vectors $z_1$ and $z_2$ are processed by a multi-layer perceptron (MLP) that outputs $p_1$ and $p_2$, over which the cross-entropy loss is computed.

-\subsection{\textsc{GraphDINO}}
+\section{\textsc{GraphDINO}}

+We propose \textsc{GraphDINO}, a method for self-supervised representation learning of graphs.
+It is inspired by recent progress in self-supervised representation learning of images that has been shown to be competitive to supervised learning without relying on labels.
+The core idea is to enforce that the representations of two augmented versions of the same image are close to each other in latent space.

+\textsc{DINO} \citep{Caron21} is an implementation of this self-supervised learning framework consisting of two encoders with a transformer backbone.
+To avoid mode collapse, only one encoder is directly trained through backpropagation (student) while the weights of the other encoder (teacher) are an exponential moving average (ema) of the student's weights.
+The latent representations $z \in \mathbb{R}^{D_1}$ given by the encoders are mapped to probability distributions $p \in \mathbb{R}^{D_2}$ by a multi-layer perceptron (MLP) and subsequent softmax operator over which the cross-entropy loss is computed (Fig.~\ref{fig:dino_image}).
+For further explanation of \textsc{DINO} see Appendix~\ref{appendix_dino}.

-\textsc{GraphDINO} is a self-supervised model for learning latent representations of graphs (Fig.~\ref{fig:arch}).
+\textsc{GraphDINO} adapts this self-supervised framework to the data domain of graphs (Fig.~\ref{fig:arch}).
 In order to use information given by the connectivity of the graph, we modify the computation of the transformer attention to take the graph adjacency matrix into account and use the graph Laplacian as positional encoding.

-Furthermore, we simplify the \textsc{DINO} architecture by removing the $l_2$ normalization and the weight normalized fully-connected layer from the projection head and we do not differentiate between the augmentations seen by the student and the teacher network.
+More specifically, we introduce the following modifications: (1) we incorporate the graph's adjacency matrix into the attention computation; (2) we use the graph Laplacian as positional encoding; (3) we define augmentations suitable for spatial graphs.

 \paragraph{Input.} Input to the network is the 3D shape of a neuron which is represented as an undirected graph $G=(V,E)$. $V$ is the set of nodes $\{v_i\}^N_{i=1}$ and $E$ the set of undirected edges $E = \{e_{ij} = (v_i, v_j)\}$ that connect two nodes $v_i, v_j$.
 The features of each node $v_i$ in the graph are encoded into a token using a linear transformation.
-These tokens are then used as input to the transformer model, which consists of seven multi-head attention modules with eight heads.
+These tokens are then used as input to the transformer model, which consists of $l$ multi-head attention modules with $h$ heads each.